papicella/PivotalSpringBoot/README.md

 runtime environment in these VMs for app engine application.
 Actually Managed VMs of App Engine blurs the frontier between IAAS and PAAS to some extent.

+This is an example of Java with Spring Boot in the App Engine Flexible Environment

 ![alt tag](https://dl.dropboxusercontent.com/u/15829935/platform-demos/images/springboot-gcp-1.png)

 <h3> Steps </h3>